Strengthening and modernizing Canada’s family justice system

 - Garnishment, Attachment and Pension Diversion Act (GAPDA).

 Federal family laws have not been substantially updated in more than 20 years.
 The legislation has four key objectives:

 - promote the best interests of the child

 - make Canada’s family justice system more accessible and efficient

-It is important to note that many of the changes do not take effect immediately.
-As time is needed for the public, family justice professionals, and various levels of government to adjust to the changes within the family justice system, the majority of the amendments to the Divorce Act will only come into force July 1, 2020.
-Amendments to FOAEAA and GAPDA will come into force either on Royal Assent or over the next two years.
+It is important to note that many of the changes are not in effect, as the public, family justice professionals and governments need time to adjust to the changes within the family justice system.
+Due to extraordinary circumstances related to the COVID-19 pandemic, the Government of Canada deferred the coming into force date of changes to the Divorce Act to March 1, 2021.
+Amendments to FOAEAA and GAPDA will come into force over the next two to three years.